 - EMSI has stood ready to provide nationally qualified incident management and emergency management experts to serve in advisory or coaching capacities during real-world responses.
 These experts, with decades of complex incident management and emergency management experience, are seasoned response experts with experience operating at the field and headquarters levels.

-In March 2011, EMSI’s Director of Operations, Billy Haley, responded to Japan with DOE/NNSA as part of the U.S. Government response to Fukushima.
+In March 2011, EMSI’s Director of Operations, Billy Haley, responded to Japan with DOE/NNSA as part of the U.S. Government’s response to Fukushima.
 For his contributions, Billy earned the DOE Secretarial Honor Award and the U.S. Agency for International Development (USAID) Meritorious Group Award.
-Recognized as an expert in nuclear and radiological incident management, Billy has worked with DOE/NNSA since 2006, and has presented at the National Radiological Emergency Preparedness (NREP) conference, Health Physics Society (HPS), and several government seminars of nuclear and radiological response.
+Recognized as an expert in nuclear and radiological incident management, Billy has worked with DOE/NNSA since 2006 and has presented at the National Radiological Emergency Preparedness (NREP) conference, Health Physics Society (HPS), and several government seminars on nuclear and radiological response.